Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Preliminaries

 The incompressibility of $S$ does not ensure the annuli components of $S\cap\T$ are incompressible.
-We first rule out a separating and compressible annulus from the intersection of a not necessarily incompressible minimal surface $S$ and the tube $\T$.
-Farre and Pallete prove that a minimal annulus in $\T$ that is a subset of an incompressible surface is incompressible in the last two paragraphs of their proof of [\citenum{fpMinimal-area-surfaces-fibered-3-manifolds}, Proposition 2.1]. \begin{lem} Let $\T$ be a Margulis tube and $S$ a minimal surface.
+We first rule out a separating and compressible annulus from the intersection of a (not necessarily incompressible) minimal surface $S$ and the tube $\T$.
+Farre and Vargas Pallete prove that a minimal annulus in $\T$ that is a subset of an incompressible surface is incompressible in the last two paragraphs of their proof of [\citenum{fpMinimal-area-surfaces-fibered-3-manifolds}, Proposition 2.1]. \begin{lem} Let $\T$ be a Margulis tube and $S$ a minimal surface.
 Then the intersection of $S$ and $\T$ cannot contain a separating and compressible annulus component.
-In particular, an annulus component of the intersection of a minimal incompressible surface and the tube is incompressible and parallel to $\partial \T$. \end{lem} \begin{proof} Suppose a minimal surface $S$ intersects $\T$ into an annulus $A$ with boundary curves $\gamma_1$ and $\gamma_2$.
-Then $\gamma_1$ and $\gamma_2$ are parallel to the meridian of $\torus=\partial \T$, $\gamma_1$ and $\gamma_2$ both bound disks on $\partial \T$, or $\gamma_1$ is parallel to the meridian and $\gamma_2$ bound a disk on $\partial \T$.
-In all three cases, the $\gamma_i$ are homotopically trivial in $\T$.
+In particular, an annulus component of the intersection of a minimal incompressible surface and the tube is incompressible and parallel to $\partial \T$. \end{lem} \begin{proof} Suppose a minimal surface $S$ intersects $\T$ into a separating and compressible annulus $A$ with boundary curves $\gamma_1$ and $\gamma_2$.
+Then one of the three cases occur: \begin{enumerate} \item $\gamma_1$ and $\gamma_2$ are parallel to the meridian of $\partial \T$, \item $\gamma_1$ and $\gamma_2$ both bound disks on $\partial \T$, or \item $\gamma_1$ is parallel to the meridian and $\gamma_2$ bound a disk on $\partial \T$. \end{enumerate} In all three cases, the $\gamma_i$ are homotopically trivial in $\T$.
 Since $A$ is separating, the surface $S$ is decomposed into $ D_1 \cup A \cup D_2$, such that $D_i \cap A =\gamma_i$.
 The union of the subsurface $D_2$ and $A$ forms a minimal surface $S_2$ whose boundary is $\gamma_1$.
-This is a contradiction since the boundary $\torus$ of Margulis tube $\T$ is convex with respect to inward-pointing normal vectors.
-Thus the minimal surface $S_2$ whose boundary $\partial S_2 \subset \torus$ cannot intersect or touch $\torus$. \\ If $S$ is incompressible, since $\gamma_i$ are homotopically trivial, either $\gamma_1$ or $\gamma_2$ must bound a disk $D \subset S$, say, $ D \cap A = \gamma_2$.
-Then $S_2 \coloneqq D \cup A$ is a minimal surface whose boundary is $\gamma_1$.
-By the same convexity argument, the intersection $S_2 \cap \T$ is $\gamma_1$ and cannot contain $\gamma_2$.
-Thus the annulus $A=S \cap \T$ is incompressible and by [\citenum{mbIntroGeometricTopology}, Proposition 9.3.16] $\partial$-parallel. \end{proof} Since an incompressible annulus intersects every essential disk in $\T$, we have the following duality for embedded surfaces. \begin{lem} Topologically, two cases exist for the intersection of an embedded least area surface $S$ and a Margulis tube $\T$.
-It consists of either \begin{enumerate} \item essential disks, or \item incompressible annuli, \end{enumerate} with probably some boundary-parallel disks. \end{lem} Huang and Wang in [\citenum{hwCSC}, Section 3.2] show that a minimal incompressible annulus is lifted to a minimal hyperbolic helicoid in $\hy$.
-Now we show that regardless of the area of the surface $S_j \subset M_j$, a boundary-parallel disk component of $S_j \cap \T_j$ stays uniformly close to the boundary of $\T_j$.
+This is a contradiction since the boundary $\partial \T$ of Margulis tube $\T$ is convex with respect to inward-pointing normal vectors.
+Thus the minimal surface $S_2$ whose boundary $\partial S_2 \subset \partial \T$ cannot intersect or touch $\partial \T$ by the convex hull property of minimal surfaces [\citenum{cmCourseMinSurface}, Proposition 1.9].